DanielNegassi/trial/homework/homework2_answers.md

 What command do you use to use a different branch?
 // git checkout <name>
 Why would you want to use a branch other than the default master?
-// to control changes made to the master, and ensure only valid changes are made to it/
+// to control changes made to the master, and ensure only valid changes are made to it

+Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged
+// you submit a pull request when you want the repo owner to approve changes you have made. you use git merge when you are sure about the changes you've made and dont think you need approval.

+What command do you use to send all of the work that you've done locally to your remote repository
+// git add -A